MS-DOS: Versions

 Microsoft licensed or released versions of MS-DOS under different names like Lifeboat Associates "Software Bus 86" a.k.a.
 SB-DOS, COMPAQ-DOS, NCR-DOS or Z-DOS before it eventually enforced the MS-DOS name for all versions but the IBM one, which was originally called "IBM Personal Computer DOS", later shortened to IBM PC DOS.
-(Competitors released compatible DOS systems such as DR DOS and PTS-DOS that could also run MS-DOS applications.)
+(Competitors released compatible DOS systems such as DR-DOS and PTS-DOS that could also run MS-DOS applications.)

+PC DOS and MS-DOS's code bases diverged after the IBM PC's debut.
+Microsoft later discontinued internal MS-DOS development and licensed COMPAQ-DOS from Compaq as MS-DOS.

 In the former Eastern bloc, MS-DOS derivatives named DCP (Disk Control Program) 3.20 and 3.30 (DCP 1700, DCP 3.3) and WDOS existed in the late 1980s.
 They were produced by the East German electronics manufacturer VEB Robotron.

 The following versions of MS-DOS were released to the public: